 5.2.1.
 University Archivist

 a.
-The University Archivist is responsible for the development of the General Schedule and educating university personnel in records management policy and procedures.
-The University Archivist must consult with the Office of General Counsel before approving changes to the General Schedule.
+The University Records Manager is responsible for the development of the General Schedule and educating university personnel in records management policy and procedures.
+The University Records Manager must consult with the Office of General Counsel before approving changes to the General Schedule.

 b.
-The University Archivist is responsible for assisting university units develop unit‐specific retention schedules where appropriate.
-The University Archivist may inform the Office of General Counsel of new unit schedules and changes to existing unit schedules and consult with the Office of General.
+The University Records Manager is responsible for assisting university units develop unit‐specific retention schedules where appropriate.
+The University Records Manager may inform the Office of General Counsel of new unit schedules and changes to existing unit schedules and consult with the Office of General Counsel.

 5.2.2.
 University units

 a.
 Unit heads are responsible for ensuring that their units familiarize themselves with the General Schedule and understand what subject records—paper‐based and electronic—they create or receive and are required to retain.

 b.
 Units are responsible for the retention, storage, and access of subject records in compliance with the General Schedule and, if appropriate, with any unit schedule or any applicable federal or state law setting a minimum retention period.